allanlasser/writenow/readme.md

 So that's what this is and why it exists.

+## Goals

+1. Create a simple and straightforward system for collaborative writing.
+2. Use email as the primary interactive interface.
+3. Allow the system to be used _without_ registering for an account.
+4. Afford privacy, accessibility, and utility, while fostering community.

 ## Specification

 A **list** is a collection of members and a collection of prompts.
 Every list has a corresponding email address.

-A **writer** can belong to multiple lists.
-Writers are identified by their email.
+Writers can subscribe to lists by entering their email and a screen name.
-A writer is created once a new, unrecognized email is added to a list.
-If a writer has no responses and is not on any list, delete them.
+The screen name is used when identifying authorship of individual responses.

 A **prompt** is created by sending an email to the list's email address.
-If the sender is already a member on the mailing list, then the prompt is sent out to all members of the list.
+If the sender is a member on the list, then the prompt is sent out to all members of the list.
 Every prompt has a corresponding email address.

-A reply to an emailed prompt creates a **response**.
+A **response** is created by sending an email to the prompt's email address.
+If the sender is a member of the list, then their response is recorded.
 The body of the email is used to create the response.

 ## Structure